TaxPRiNTER/EishLOQ-Shodan-Toolbox/README.md

 ## Updates

+### Version 1.0.2

+- **Enhancement:** Improved input handling in the `pingAndSearch` function.
+Now strips "http://", "https://", and trailing "/" for a smoother experience.

 ### Version 1.0.1

 - **New Feature:** Added `pingAndSearch` function to get the IP from a website via ping and perform a Shodan host search.